|

 social rules on personal space, etc.

-In worse case scenarios children with autism may present with no speech, or have significantly delayed speech and language.
+In worse case scenarios, children with autism may present with no speech, or have significantly delayed speech and language.
+Whereas children with high functioning autism, though they use good grammar and have functional language, may have difficulty with social communication.

-social language skills, or in technical terms, pragmatic language skills.
-Children with autism have great difficulty understanding
+Social exchange: Social exchange is related to communication.
+All social exchange relies on social language skills, or to use the technical term, pragmatic language skills.
+Children with autism have great difficulty understanding and adapting to social rules and social norms.

-inability to play cooperatively with their peers.
+For instance, children with autism often have an inability to play cooperatively with their peers.
 An example might be a child with autism playing a game of basketball with his classmates.

-for other children's idiosyncrasies, and who sticks rigidly to the rules, attempts to control all aspects of the game.
+The game can descend into chaos when the child with autism, having no toleration for other children's idiosyncrasies and who sticks rigidly to the game's rules, attempts to control all aspects of the game.

 Of course, this behavior doesn't go down too well with children with typical social

 language skills.
-More often however, children with autism choose not to interact with their peers at all, and will happily play for
+More often however, children with autism choose not to interact with their peers at all, and instead will happily play for hours either lining up objects or sitting at a computer playing a favorite computer game.

-they can become highly anxious and distressed.
+Routines: Children with autism often need routines, which they follow rigidly and generally rely on.
+If their routine is disrupted they can become anxious and distressed.
 Repetitive behaviors such as repeating words or sentences over and over (echolalia)and

 hand or finger flapping are also characteristic of autism.